davidbolin/rSPDE/README.md

 For illustration purposes, the package contains a simple FEM implementation for models on R. For spatial models, the FEM implementation in the R-INLA package is recommended.

 # Reference #
-D. Bolin and K. Kichner, [The SPDE approach for Gaussian random fields with general smoothness][https://arxiv.org/abs/1711.04333].
+D. Bolin and K. Kichner, [The SPDE approach for Gaussian random fields with general smoothness][ref].
 Preprint, arXiv:1711.04333

 # Installation instructions #
 The package can be installed using the command